sami-sopas/laravel-docker-dev-kit/README.md

 - **Access the MySql container:** Here you can run mysql commands.
   - `docker compose exec db bash`
   - `mysql -u <username> -p <password>`

+# Notes

+- The `docker-compose.yml` file is configured to use the `.env` file in the root directory.
+Make sure to update the `.env` file with the correct values.

+- To ensure data preservation, it is stored in the `.docker/db/data` directory.
+Deleting the information in this directory will reset the database.

+- If you have a `.sql file` that you want to import to the database, you can copy the file to the `.docker/db/backups` directory and run the following command:
+  - `docker compose exec db bash`
+  - `mysql -u <username> -p <password> <database> < /var/backups/<filename>.sql`

+- The MySQL port is exposed to the host machine, allowing you to use a client like DBeaver to connect to the database.